Isomorphism theorems: Note on numbers and names

 It is less common to include the Theorem D, usually known as the lattice theorem or the correspondence theorem, as one of isomorphism theorems, but when included, it is the last one.

 Rings

-The statements of the theorems for rings are similar, with the notion of a normal subgroup replaced by the notion of an ideal.
+The statements of the theorems for rings are similar, with the notion of a normal subgroup replaced by the notion of a two-sided ideal.
+All statements hold if the rings involved are assumed to have a multiplicative identity, with homomorphisms preserving the identity, or if rings are not assumed to have an identity.

 Theorem A (rings)

 Let $R$ and $S$ be rings, and let $\varphi:R\rightarrow S$ be a ring homomorphism.
 Then: